 Myself, I’m not necessarily a huge fan of preset packs.
-Most of those that you find online were created as a quick way to monetise from people in need of a quick solution but they are not that good or useful (and a famous name is not guarantee of better quality).
-You should be particularly wary of those that contain a large number of presets, like 30-50-100 presets in one pack.
+Most of those that you find online were created as a quick way to monetise from people in need of a quick solution, but they are not that good or useful (and a famous name behind them is no guarantee of better quality).
+You should be particularly wary of those that contain a large number of presets like 30-50-100 presets in one pack.
 And not just because the quality control on those is questionable, but also because such a broad selection is actually a hindrance to your editing and to developing your skills.
 With too many options, you will be lost and waste time trying to find what to use.

 Some packs are actually good, but they’re a large minority.

-What you often find, is that photographers create presets for the images they create with their own camera and that’s it.
+What you often find is that photographers create presets for the images they capture with their own camera and that’s it.
 For the past decade, I captured images with Fujifilm gear so I know my presets work with Fujifilm RAW files.
-But high end Fujifilm cameras use their own proprietary sensor technology, so how can I make sure my presets are also fully compatible with your cameras?
+But high-end Fujifilm cameras use their own proprietary sensor technology, so how can I make sure my presets are also fully compatible with your cameras?

 Having worked with many different brands in the past, I already had RAW files in different formats.
-But to be more thorough, I asked friends and my followers on Instagram to send me their RAW files as well.
+But to be more thorough, I asked my friends and my followers on Instagram to send me their RAW files.
 And I also found fellow photographers who already share their photos online for this very purpose.
-So in the end I was able to test this black and white presets pack against almost the entire range of camera brands (Phase One or Sigma photographers, if you read this…).
+So, in the end, I was able to test this black and white presets pack against almost the entire range of camera brands (Phase One or Sigma photographers, if you read this…).

-After creating the selection for this presets pack, I tested them on very diverse images, from portrait to travel, from cityscape to astro, etc. Just to make sure they can work on different scenarios…
+After creating the selection for this presets pack, I tested them on diverse images, from portrait to travel, cityscape to astro, etc. Just to make sure they could work on different scenarios…

-And to make sure you don’t find issues with the presets, I did not use custom profiles and I did not include parameters resets so these will not revert your previous edits to default (for example geometry, crop or sharpening).
+And to make sure you don’t find issues with the presets, I did not use custom profiles, and I did not include parameter resets, so these will not revert your previous edits to default (for example Geometry, Crop or Sharpening).